 Student loan debt has reached over $1.7 trillion in the United States.
 Many of your employees are likely dealing with student loan debt.
 If your employees’ monthly payments are high, this is likely stopping them from giving you their best work due to stress, or even because they have to work multiple jobs to pay off their debt.
 Both public and private companies are beginning to offer student loan assistance as a perk to lift some of the weight off their loyal employees.

 Many employees want student loan assistance, as much as they want 401(k) matching.
 By helping your employees pay off their student loan debt faster, they have more money to reinvest into their retirement savings.
 Offering both student loan assistance and 401(k) matching would be ideal to help your employees find their financial footing, and set them up for success in the future!

 While working in an office environment can be great for bringing your employees together face-to-face, many employees want flexible scheduling or work-from-home opportunities.
 You might find that many employees are much more productive on their own schedule, rather than the traditional 9-5!

 This is something you can ease into.
-Giving employees the ability to work from home a few times a week can help promote flexibility and demonstrates your trust in your employees.
+Giving employees the ability to work from home a few times a week—or even every workday—can help promote flexibility and demonstrate your trust in your employees.

-Your employees want to learn how to do their job more effectively, and to know that they have advancement and career opportunities.
+Your employees want to learn how to do their job more effectively—and they want to know they have advancement and career growth opportunities.
 Are you afraid of training your employees because they might leave with your training?
-This typically only happens when you train employees, but you don’t give them a path for upward mobility in your company.
+This typically only happens when you train employees, but don’t give them a path for upward mobility in your company.

 91% of Highly Engaged employees are satisfied with their professional development opportunities compared to only 28% of Actively Disengaged employees.